-I am a marine ecologist, expedition leader and naturalist guide working in earth’s most spectacular marine ecosystems.
+I am a marine ecologist, expedition leader and naturalist guide working in Earth’s most spectacular marine ecosystems.
 I write and present on marine and polar wildlife, global-scale ecology, human ecological footprint and climate change.
-Research has included everything from Omani coral reefs to Antarctic copepods, crabs, leopard seals, colossal squid and krill to offshore fisheries worldwide, including tuna.
+Research has included everything from Omani coral reefs to Antarctic copepods, crabs, leopard seals, colossal squid and krill to offshore fisheries worldwide.

-Writing has been published in Life on an Ocean Planet, the major US high school marine science textbook and multimedia programme, in Geographical Expedition, BBC Wildlife, Ocean Geographic, Sport Diving (Australia) and Diver magazines and The Underwater Channel.
+Writing has been published in Life on an Ocean Planet, a major US high school marine science textbook and multimedia programme, in Geographical Expedition, BBC Wildlife, Ocean Geographic, Scuba Diving (USA), Sport Diving and Dive Log Australasia (Australia), Tauchen (Germany) Scuba and Diver magazines and The Underwater Channel in the UK.